 Michael has previously served on committees tasked with helping to craft and revise local rules and training in both state and federal courts, and he has spoken at multiple continuing legal education seminars and conferences.

 When he is not practicing law, Michael enjoys spending time with his wife, Katy, and their four children.

 Patrick earned his J.D., cum laude, from the Washburn University School of Law in 2007.
 While in law school, Patrick practiced as a legal intern with the Washburn Law Clinic where he received the Irvine E. Ungerman Award for Excellence in Clinical Practice for providing highly competent representation to clients, and for exemplifying the ideals of the legal profession.
 He also served on the Washburn Law Journal board of editors.
 Before attending law school, Patrick graduated from Wichita State University, magna cum laude, earning a degree in business.
 He also served in the United States Air Force.
 Prior to joining the firm, Patrick served as law clerk to United States District Court Judge Eric F. Melgren.

 Patrick’s practice focuses primarily in the areas of plaintiffs’ personal injury litigation, general civil litigation, and criminal defense.
-He is a member of the the Wichita Bar Association and the Kansas Trial Lawyer’s Association.
+He is a member of the the Wichita Bar Association, the American Association for Justice, and the Kansas Trial Lawyer’s Association.
 He is also involved with the Christian Legal Society, and volunteers his time assisting persons in need with Wichita Christian Legal Aid.

 J.D., University of Denver, Sturm School of Law, 2014

 Susan devotes the majority of her practice to adoption law.
 During law school, she served in the school’s Clinic for mediation, adoption and child advocacy.
 Her practice follows a lifetime of organizational involvement and service.